OL Homepage Articles

 Dr John Gresham Machen

 ‘..if the salt have lost his savour, wherewith shall it be salted?'
-In these words our Lord established at the beginning the distinctness and separateness of the church.
-If the sharp distinction is ever broken down between the church and the world, then the power of the church is gone.
+Our Lord demonstrates that if the sharp distinction between the church and the world is ever broken down, then the power of the church is gone.